 Also, the lack of a legal framework could raise issues of transparency.
-Exceptionally, the finding/income of consumer associations that may bring collective claims (see question 4.4 above) is regulated restrictively regarding the course and way thereof (article 10, paras 6-8 of the Consumers' Law).
+Exceptionally, the funding/income of consumer associations that may bring collective claims (see question 4.4 above) is regulated restrictively (article 10, paras 6-8 of the Consumers' Law).